-2.8.1.7.(o)(1) The Student Computer Ownership Committee shall consist of five members of the Corps of Instruction elected from the Academic Faculty, one full-time student of freshman standing elected by the Student Council, one other full-time student elected by the Student Council, one representative from the Office of Information Technology, one representative from the Georgia Tech Computer Store, and one representative from Auxiliary Services representing the Residential Networking group, with all members having voting privileges.
-The Chair shall be elected annually by the Committee from among the elected Academic Faculty members.
-The Secretary shall be appointed by the Chair from among the other members.
+- 2.8.1.7.(p)(1) The Committee on Academic Integrity shall consist of three members of the Corps of Instruction elected from the Academic Faculty, the Chair of the Student Honor Committee, one undergraduate student with at least junior standing elected by the Student Council, one graduate student elected by the Graduate Student Senate, and the Chair of the Student Honor Advisory Council.
+The Chair shall be elected annually by the Committee from among the elected faculty members.
+The Secretary shall be appointed by the Chair from among the other Committee members. - 2.8.1.7.(p)(2) The Committee shall assess and benchmark the nature of academic misconduct at Georgia Tech and in the nation.

-2.8.1.7.(o)(2) The Committee shall define and periodically review and update (at least annually) the standard hardware specifications for a minimally-configured student computer.